twrightsman/GRZ_QC_Workflow/README.md

     --reference_path "your/reference/path/references"
 ```

-This approach lets the pipeline automatically use the correct reference files — it is helpful when you submit have multiple runs containing both GRCh37 and GRCh38.
+This approach lets the pipeline automatically use the correct reference files — it is helpful when you have multiple runs containing both GRCh37 and GRCh38.
 If you decide to skip the test runs and prepare references files by yourself, please read this [documentation](docs/usage.md#reference-files) to have the right directory structure.

 Alternatively, one can prepare a config file for each genome.
 You can also change the lines in `conf/grzqc_GRCh37.config` and `conf/grzqc_GRCh38.config` to point the files to the correct path.